fabpot/sphinx-php/README.md

  * cloning the project and add `sensio` to your path (with something like `sys.path.insert(0, os.path.abspath('./path/to/sensio'))`).

+Note that these Sphinx extensions do not work with Python 3.

 You can use the following extensions in your `conf.py` file:

  * `sensio.sphinx.refinclude`